No products in the cart.

 That’s all it takes!

-We made a big deal of smoothing then fluffing the pillows with extra spirit after we “dusted” them – this prevents the linen powder from just sitting on the top and getting in hair, faces and eyes during the night).
+We made a big deal of smoothing, fluffing, then turning the pillows over with extra verve and dramatic flair after we “dusted” them.
+This little performance adds to the sense of sorcery, but it also prevents the linen powder from just sitting on the top of the pillows and getting in hair, faces, and eyes during the night.

-Even with what looked like fairly large holes, it took a decent amount of shaking to get much baking soda out – its just enough to be satisfying for kids without creating a big messy pile of soda.
+Even with what looked like fairly large holes, it took a decent amount of shaking to get much baking soda out.
+It’s just enough to be satisfying for kids without creating a big messy pile of fairy dust.

-We decided to stick with the lavender and citrus as a “wake-up” and “calm down” set, but there are so many ways to make it your own!
-I am not a serious aromatherapy expert, but if anyone has some good suggestions, leave them in the comments!
+We decided to stick with the lavender and citrus as a “wake-up” and “calm down” pixie dust set, but there are so many ways to make it your own!